wubbl0rz/FiatChamp/README.md

 Connect your FIAT (uconnect) car to Home Assistant.
 Needs a car with uconnect services enabled and valid fiat account.

+__Dodge or Jeep Uconnect Users: This addon may not work with your car.
+I do not own such a car and so i cannot test it.
+Some of the urls looks very "fiat only".
+I found some workarounds for Jeep that needs to be testet before i can but them in.__

 I have created this addon for my own car (new Fiat Icon 500e) and its the only one i can test it with.
 Work in progress so expect some bugs. 😅